danielaparker/jsoncons/doc/Pages/index.md

 The jsoncons library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.

-To install the jsoncons library, download the zip file, extract the zipped files, look under `src` for the directory `jsoncons`, and copy it to your `include` directory.
+To install the jsoncons library, download the zip file, extract the zipped files, look under `include` for the directory `jsoncons`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 The jsoncons classes and functions are in namespace `jsoncons`.
 You need to include the header file
 ```c++